wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/testing.md

 A second method for testing a provider is to run it in a realistic environment, interacting with a real host and real actors.
 To set up the environment,

 1. Start a new local OCI registry.
-You can download [docker-compose.yml](https://github.com/wasmCloud/examples/blob/main/docker/docker-compose.yml) and run `docker-compose up -d registry`
+You can download the [Docker Compose YAML file](https://github.com/wasmCloud/examples/blob/main/docker/docker-compose.yml) and run `docker compose up -d registry`

 2. Upload the newly-created _provider archive_ to the local OCI registry (You can use `wash reg push ...`, or if you have one of the provider project Makefiles, `make push`) `make start` to start it.